xiGUAwanOU/tech-note/service-configurations/logstash/multiline-match.md

 ! line2
   ```

-After that, we could even apply a `mutate` filter to get rid of `!`s in the beginning of new lines.
+After that, we could even apply a `mutate` filter to get rid of those "`!`"-s at the beginning of new lines.